CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with clear niche (multi-database bioinformatics workflows) and explicitly differentiates from related skills (gget for single lookups, biopython for sequence manipulation), minimizing conflict risk.
+Highly distinctive with a clear niche (multi-database bioinformatics queries via unified API).
+Explicitly differentiates itself from related skills (gget for single-database lookups, biopython for sequence/file manipulation), which greatly reduces conflict risk.

 3 / 3